-2.1 FW Update (Reflash) Process overview
+2.2 FW Update (Reflash) Process overview

 - 1. A CSF file is provided by Cellocator. - 2.
-The file is downloaded to the desired end-units using Cellocator's or customer's software. - 3.
+The file is downloaded to the required end-units using the Cellocator or customer's software. - 3.
 Upon termination of download and verification of the file by the unit, the unit resets itself, performs the re-flashing and resets itself again with the updated firmware.